Hi-FishU/ASRCD-iconip2023/README.md

 ## Usage

-You could freely adjuest the hyperparameters from the files shown in follows to fit your requirement.
+You could freely adjust the hyperparameters from the files shown in follows to fit your requirement.

 * Manual train and test
 ```